In 2018 we worked on Go Jindabyne, a master plan to revitalise the town of Jindabyne.

 The vision also achieves the priorities of the NSW Government and Snowy Monaro Regional Council.

-We will use the vision to guide the creation of the Snowy Mountains draft Master Plan.
+We will use the final vision to guide the creation of the Snowy Mountains draft Master Plan.

 We have also commenced a range of technical studies in the fields of planning, environment, economics, engineering, legislation, and a potential airport, which will build on the Go Jindabyne technical studies to ensure the region is environmentally, economically and socially resilient.

 We expect to release the results of the technical studies and draft Master Plan for feedback in 2021.